No products in the cart.

 How Does Decarboxylation Work?

-You can also slowly decarboxylate your flower with oxygen.
-Often times smokers don’t prefer this decarboxylation method as it makes their flower stale.
+You can also slowly decarboxylate your flower with prolonged oxygen exposure.
+Oftentimes, smokers don’t prefer this method as it makes their flower stale.

 What Happens When You Decarboxylate?